sparkon7/circuitpython-curriculum/1/readme.md

 - **Internet of Things**: Python is supported on many devices and sensors

 # Writing Python Code
+Python is an object-oriented, untyped, interpreted language.
+This means that:
+1. Everything in Python is an "object", with its own methods and properties.
+2. As a programmer, you do not need to define the type of a variable.
-Python is an "interpreted" language.
-The Python interpreter reads and executes your code line-by-line.
+2. The Python interpreter reads and executes your code line-by-line.
 The easiest way to run Python code is by writing it in a `.py` file, such as `program.py`, and running it with the shell command `python program.py`
 ### Declaring Variables
 Python is an "untyped" language, meaning you do not need to declare types of variables.
 ```python